chaordic/tiopatinhas/README.md

 actually about 50% idle so that the system can responde to changes in access patterns.
 How much you can commit to Spot Instances is correlated to how low you keep your load during normal system operations.
-Needless to say, you shouldn't use Spot Instances in systems which are not fault tolerant,
+Needless to say, you shouldn't use Spot Instances in systems which are not fault tolerant.

 This is an initial open source release, so a few of the options are hardcoded in the main script.